jpsca/formidable/docs/content/nested.md

     todo = f.NestedForms(TodoForm, allow_delete=True)
 ```

 ... and a template.
-I'm using a macro to render the `TodoForm` (because later we are going to need to render it more than once):
+I'm using a macro to render the `TodoForm` (because later we are going to need to render it more than once:

 ```html+jinja
 {% macro render_todo(form, label) -%}